Back to blog

 The end of a project is an ideal time to transition to a retainer, as the client will also know you and the value you can bring to their business.

-If you’re approaching a new client and the work doesn’t involve a project or other finite amount of work to start the relationship, you may want to give the client a taste of what you can offer.
-A free trial of your services can give clients a sense of what you can do for them.
-Just be sure you don’t dedicate too much time for free – there’s a balance between enticing a client and working for nothing.
+If you’re approaching a new client and the work doesn’t involve a project or other finite amount of work to start the relationship, offer a free trial of your services to give clients a sense of what you can do for them.
+Balance enticing a client with not dedicating too much time for free.

-So what is a retainer agreement?
-There are different ways to structure an agreement, from a time management perspective.
-It’s up to you to consider the different ways you want to work with a client, before proposing a retainer relationship.
+Retainer agreements can be structured in different ways from a time management perspective.
+Consider how you want to work with a client before proposing a retainer relationship.

 For instance, you can agree to provide an allotted amount of work each month, such as 10 blog posts per month.
 This way, you are billing for value and actual work completed, not time.